 The Ocean’s Superfood

-3D ocean farms produce a variety of foods, and that’s terrific.
+3D ocean farms produce a variety of foods.
 But the star of the show is kelp.
-If there was ever a superfood, kelp is it.
+It’s a superfood!

 Kelp rolls are just one of many dishes that are made with kelp.